 CalCPA staff contact: Wendy Mai 415.254.2323

-Want to help spread the word about CalCPA and the CPA profession?
-Applications will be accepted starting Oct.
-1 for the CalCPA Campus Ambassador Program.
+Help spread the word about CalCPA and the CPA profession—applications are being accepted for the CalCPA Campus Ambassador Program.
 Campus Ambassadors are students passionate about pursuing a career in accounting and becoming CPAs and will spend approximately 20 hours of work per semester focused on:

 - Building awareness of FREE CalCPA student membership and benefits to students and educators;